Learn and comment below by Oct. 27th

 Click the + to expand and read more in each section

-This measure prioritizes the selection of building materials with significantly lower carbon footprints.
-This reduces emissions from material manufacturing by encouraging the use of locally sourced products such as recycled materials, timber, and low-carbon concretes.
 Clean procurement frameworks set clear standards for public and private projects, driving demand for sustainable alternatives and fostering innovation in the building sector.
 Procurement standards require better reporting and documentation, increasing awareness and accountability for the carbon impacts of materials used.
+Clean procurement frameworks prioritize building materials with significantly lower carbon footprints.
+Encouraging the use of locally sourced products such as recycled materials, timber, and low-carbon concretes reduce emissions.
 This measure not only cuts lifecycle emissions from construction but also supports local economies and advances environmental stewardship by promoting healthier, resource-efficient materials.

 KEY ACTIONS